xor-ranavikrant/Readme/Ignite Lab.md

 **Curated Twitter Data - Gold**

-*The Gold layer is to enhance and refine the silver layer data ets even further so that it is ready for fit-for-purpose tables and views for specific analytical needs.*
+*The Gold layer is to enhance and refine the silver layer datasets even further so that it is ready for fit-for-purpose tables and views for specific analytical needs.*
 *Here we've augmented the Twitter data with a machine learning model to identify the sentiment (positive, neutral, or negative) of each Tweet.*

 ![Curated Twitter data](media/images/image3408.png)